Synthia32/Synthia32/README.md

 (moderating) AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA by Desaxu/Nitrohine

-I used to own a server called Tanarchy, now i own a server called [GHPCED] Intensive Server Unit.
+I used to own a server called Tanarchy, now i used to a server called [GHPCED] Intensive Server Unit, now i own a server called CakeWalk Classic.